-1. Click Scans in sidebar.
-The Scans screen appears.
+1. Click Scans > Add/Edit Scans in the sidebar.
+The Add/Edit Scans screen appears.
 2. Under the Scan name column, click the name of the scan you wish to edit.
 The Edit Scan screen appears showing the current settings for the scan.
-3. Make any changes you wish, following the procedures you used when adding a new scan (see Adding a Scan on page 4-12).
+3. Make any changes you wish, following the procedures you used when adding a new scan (see Adding a Scan on page 4-3).
 4. Click Save to save your changes.